insight-creative/milksource.com/content/_index.md

     enabled: true
     image_url: /uploads/portrait-of-a-cow.jpg
     image_alt: Portrait of a cow
-slider:
-  enabled: true
-  heading: Protecting and replenishing our planet
-  body: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
-Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations.
-  images:
-    - image_url: /uploads/
-      image_alt:
-      image_text:
-    - image_url: /uploads/
-      image_alt:
-    - image_url: /uploads/
-      image_alt:
 community:
   enabled: true
   heading: Involved in our communities where we live and work